csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 ---

-Assume that $X$ and $Y$ is the independent random variable.
-And the probability density functions are:
+Assume that $X$ and $Y$ are independent random variables, and their probability density functions are:

 <center>
 $p_{X}(x)=\left\{\begin{matrix}
 1, \ \ 0\leq x \leq 1\\